How To Automate Your Multi-Vendor Marketplace Payments

 - You need to refund $80, from the vendor back to you.

-- Everything is now balanced out - and everyone is happy!
+- Everything is now balanced out - and all parties are happy.

-Don’t worry if this sounds complex; with Jetti it’s all automated and managed for you.
+Don’t worry if this sounds complex; with Onport it’s all automated and managed for you.

 A few more tips to consider when automating your vendor payments: